 - More info: http://www.imperial.ac.uk/bio-inspired-technology/research/metabolic/

-- Infection Technology: This involves research into creating rapid, highly sensitive and affordable Lab-on-chip diagnostics using CMOS integrated sensing technology.
-These will genotype bacterial strains in addition to detecting viral infections at the point of care, leading to rapid response for infection control.
-Currently we are working with developing countries (Brazil, South Africa, Thailand, Vietnam) to create platforms for detection of Zika, Dengue, TB, Malaria and Chikungunya.
-Support: NIH, EPSRC.
+- Infection Technology: This involves research into creating rapid, highly sensitive and affordable Lab-on-Chip diagnostics using CMOS integrated sensing technology.
+These can identify pathogens using molecular methods involving DNA/RNA detection, leading to rapid response for infection control.
+Currently we are working with developing countries (Thailand, Vietnam, Ghana, South Africa) to create platforms for detection of Dengue, TB, Malaria and with the UK-NHS for bacterial infection to control AMR in addition to addressing COVID-19.
+Support: NIH, EPSRC, H2020, Rosetrees Trust, The Wellceome Trust.

 - Decision support systems for Antibiotic prescribing: This involves the use of artificial intelligence for clinical decision support in antimicrobial prescribing.
 This is to optimise prudent antimicrobial prescribing, using software-based systems within hospitals.
 Support: NIHR, EPSRC.